-Heat Pump Water Heater Contractors
+4.1.3 Heat Pump Water Heater Contractors

-Installing Category 5: HPWH (Tank capacity up to 120 gal)
+Installing Category 5: Residential Rated HPWH

 Contractors installing HPWHs are not required to submit a Participating Contractor Application or a Contractor Participation Agreement to be eligible to receive incentives under this program.
 Contractors installing a HPWH are required to be a NYS Licensed Contractor.